10 March – 2 June 2018

 Innovation in waste materials

 Jan Eric Visser is constantly on the search for new and innovative waste materials.
 Below, is a new sculpture made with two of them.
-He made the base from a translucent concrete developed by the University of Eindhoven to include waste glass and minerals to aid self-cleaning.
+He made the base from a translucent concrete developed by the Technical University of Eindhoven to include waste glass and minerals to help purify the air and aid self-cleaning.
 The sculptural form, he formed from a material called Aquadyne, made from 100% post-consumer-waste plastics.

 Aquadyne is a new material which has macro and micro pores that enable the rooting of plants.
 It has uses for drainage, green roofs, green facades.
 Even vegetables may be grown on it!
-Mr. Gaskarth, an entrepreneur in the North-East of England developed it.
+Mr. Gaskarth, an entrepreneur in the North East of England developed it.
 He invested a great deal of personal effort, time and money into this material.
-He put everything, including his own house on line to develop this material out of rubbish.
+The new material was accredited by the University of Newcastle.

 And the new concrete